gouania/README-Life-Occurrence-Explorer/README.md

 5. Individual records can be selected on the map for more information
 6. The Summary table gives the list of species with their number of occurrences and a link to images to help with identifications
 7. The "Records" tab provides information for each individual record and a link to the full occurrence details on GBIF
+8. By clicking on a record in the table, the map automatically zooms to that observation
-8. Both Summary and Records data can be downloaded as a CSV file
+9. Both Summary and Records data can be downloaded as a CSV file

 ### Example
 ##### Plants of the nightshade family (Solanaceae) occurring on the island of Corsica
 ![Solanaceae in Corsica](/images/LifeOccurrenceExample.gif "Solanaceae in Corsica")

+[https://youtu.be/ivQGk6uAwfk](A 2-minute video) presenting the tool is also available on YouTube

 ------